cyipt/actdev-ui/README.md

 # Add local host
 sudo sh -c "echo '127.0.0.1 actdev' >> /etc/hosts"

+# Copy the config template and add API keys
+cp .config.js.template .config.js

+# Use a text editor of your choice to add the API keys to the config file

 # Open your web browser at http://actdev/
 ```